SoftwareUnderstanding/software-iodata/README.md

     * [SpreadsheetDigitalDocument](https://schema.org/SpreadsheetDigitalDocument)
 * [Dataset](https://schema.org/Dataset)

-Example A, describes software metadata for a fictitious speech recognition tool that takes an audio file and produces a textual transcription:
+The example below describes software metadata for a fictitious speech recognition tool that takes an audio file and produces a textual transcription:

 ```json
 {